froukje/datamapu/content/posts/ml_concepts/loss_functions.md

 ### How are Loss Functions optimized

+Optimizing the Loss Function is an iterative process.
+Per convention Loss Functions are chosen, such that they are minimized rather than maximized.

+the training process that uses backpropagation to minimize the error between the actual and predicted outcome

 In Deep Learning the Loss Function is a function depending on the weigths and the biases and we ain to minimize it with respect to them.